 “To use Maps Connect, you must be able to answer the business’ former telephone number.
 If you can answer it, please edit the profile to indicate that the place has moved or closed.
 If you cannot answer the former number, then please find the business via the Apple Maps app on an iPhone, iPad, or Mac, and click “Report a Problem” to notify Apple that the business is no longer open at that location.”

 Whatever your duplicate situation, make sure you get it fixed.
 Duplicates are terrible for local SEO.
 Not to mention, Apple Maps actually has users.
 Most citations can’t really say that.
 That’s a big reason they are so high on the list of most important citation sources.

 Do whatever it takes to remove duplicates on Apple Maps.

 It’s an important leg of the journey to page one of Google.

 Need more help claiming and optimizing your Apple Maps listing?
 Leave your questions or comments below.
 We’ll answer ’em all.
 Plus, we have more in store for this and our other local SEO citations posts down the road.
 In the meantime, you might also be able to pick up some hints by taking a look at our marketing company on Apple Maps.
-Or, request a Free SEO Audit if you need customized recommendations.
+Or, learn more about our Local Citations Services via our Free SEO Audit.